fsemiz/Brokage-Firm/README.md

 ## Notes
 - Orders will not be matched against each other but will be processed sequentially by an admin.
+- A customer table is added and if they are admin they have the ability the match the orders.
+Otherwise they can see their own assets and orders.
+- All orders are initially added PENDING and usableSizes are reduced from TRY for further orders.
+- Sizes and usable sizes are updated when the order is matched or cancelled.
+- TRY usable sizes are updated by the asset size * price (total cost).
 - The system tracks both `size` and `usableSize` for each asset, ensuring correct balance management.
 - Spring security default username password are admin and admin respectively